At the risk of sounding mean, I have to admit I get a good laugh whenever one of my wife’s magazines runs a “celebrity style do’s and don’ts” feature.

 Subjecting Donors to a Difficult Online Experience

 Don’t you hate CAPTCHAs?
 I mean, “check all images containing street signs” — come on!
 Do you check just the sign, or does the pole count, too?
 What if it’s a tiny portion of a sign?
 What if it’s some other kind of sign?
 If you’re using CAPTCHAs on your donation page, or relying on a stale website that’s not mobile-friendly, you’re throwing money out the window and giving donors a good reason to fund some other organization.
-And please, please, please don’t subject your audience to a pop-up on every page, or (shudder) multiple pop-ups on the same page.
+And please, please, please don’t discourage donors by using a pop-up on every page, or (shudder) multiple pop-ups on the same page.

 Not Asking Donors Why They Gave

 There’s a story behind that donation, and stories matter.
 If you’re not getting it, you’re 1) missing out on an opportunity to inspire other donors and 2) not giving your donor validation.
 In the end, the gift is more about the donor than you or the nonprofit.
-Don’t be tone deaf to your donors’ lives and stories, because they’ll soon find another nonprofit that isn’t.
+Don’t discourage donors by being tone deaf to their lives and stories, because they’ll soon find another nonprofit that isn’t.

 Not Sharing Impact Stories